How to Migrate a Website to Google Cloud Without Downtime

 These are what you’ll need to gather from your current server:

-If you’re running an Apache web server, use the commands below to determine what version is installed on Ubuntu Linux.
+If you’re running an Apache web server, the commands below will help you find its version on Ubuntu Linux.

 apache2 -v

-For more detailed version checks and steps to install a specific version of Apache, read the post below:
+For more detailed version checks and steps to install a specific Apache version, see this guide.

 How to check and install specific Apache versions on Ubuntu Linux

-If running an Nginx web server, use the commands below to determine what version is installed on Ubuntu Linux.
+If you’re running an Nginx web server, use the commands below to determine its version on Ubuntu Linux.

 nginx -v

-For more detailed version checks and steps to install a specific version of Nginx, read the post below:
+For more detailed version checks and steps to install a specific Nginx version, see this guide.

 How to check and install specific Nginx versions on Ubuntu Linux

-To check what version of PHP is installed and how to install a specific version on Ubuntu Linux, read the post below:
+To check what PHP version is installed and how to install a specific one on Ubuntu Linux, see this guide.

 How to check and install specific PHP versions on Ubuntu Linux

-Whether you’re running MySQL or MariaDB, the post below shows you how to determine which version of MySQL or MariaDB runs on Ubuntu Linux.
+Whether you’re running MySQL or MariaDB, the guide below shows you how to determine which version runs on Ubuntu Linux.

 How to find what version of MySQL or MariaDB runs on Ubuntu Linux